mit-drl/decawave_localization/README.md

 # DecaWave Localization ROS Node
-Localization ROS node for the DecaWave EVK1000.
-This ROS node uses known anchor positions to solve for the position of a tag.
+This ROS node for localization using a set of the DecaWave EVK1000.
+This ROS node uses known
+anchor positions to solve for the position of a tag.
 This approach uses a non-linear optimization method to determine the position of the tag which makes it more resilient to noise than naive geometric approaches.
 Also, I use